m4ce/puppet-fluffy/README.md

     log_level: 'warning'
     log_prefix: 'Fluffy CHAIN=INPUT '
 ```

+Rule ordering can be specified by using the following parameters: `before_rule`, `after_rule`.

+For instance, if you wanted to add a rule

 ##### `checks` (optional)
 Fluffy rollback checks in the form of {'check' => { .. }}